ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 This is an example of how you can use the ``hook`` feature of the notification server to invoke a custom script on the event before it generates an alarm.
-I currently support object detection and face recognition.
+I currently support object detection, face detection/recognition and ALPR (Automatic License Plate Recognition).

 Please don't ask me questions on how to use them.
-Please read the extensive documentation and ini file configs
+Please read the extensive documentation and ini/yml file configs

 .. _hooks_install: